binayjy8/MINIPROJECT/README.md

-This App is based on the Airbnb and the application about the reac
+This App is based on the Airbnb and the application about the react